KunalAnkur/readMe_Practice/README.md

       we can use "@" for mentioning people or team.

 ---
-we can add emoji to our writing by typing :EMOJICODE:.
+we can add emoji to our writing by typing :EMOJICODE:

 @octocat :+1: This PR looks great - it's ready to merge! :shipit:

+this is the link for [Emoji_chart_list](https://www.webfx.com/tools/emoji-cheat-sheet/)